magento/magento2/app/code/Magento/AdminNotification/README.md

-# Admin Notification
+# Magento_AdminNotification module

-**Admin Notification** provides the ability to alert administrators via system messages and provides a message inbox for surveys and notifications.
+The Magento_AdminNotification module provides the ability to alert administrators via system messages and provides a message inbox for surveys and notifications.

+## Installation details

+Before disable or uninstall this module, please note that Magento_Indexer module depends on this module.

+For information about a module installation in Magento 2, see [Enable or disable modules](http://devdocs.magento.com/guides/v2.3/install-gde/install/cli/install-cli-subcommands-enable.html).

+### Events

+This module observes the following events:

+ - `controller_action_predispatch` event in `Magento\AdminNotification\Observer\PredispatchAdminActionControllerObserver`

+### Layouts

+This module introduces the following layouts handle in the `view/adminhtml/layout` directory:

+- `adminhtml_notification_index`

+For more information about a layout in Magento 2, see the [Layout documentation](http://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-overview.html).

+### UI components

+You can extend admin notifications using the configuration file in `view/adminhtml/ui_component/notification_area.xml`

+For information about a UI component in Magento 2, see [Overview of UI components](http://devdocs.magento.com/guides/v2.3/ui_comp_guide/bk-ui_comps.html).